Chapter 9: She's Got My Number

 Sometimes the thing that pushes us over the edge is not the thing that is really upsetting us.

-The book ends with Damon visibly upset about the dog getting sick that day.
+The chapter ends with Damon visibly upset about the dog getting sick that day.
 But, when the tears really start flowing, he admits he misses his mom.
 This leads to one of my favorite lines in the book.
 It's not overly dramatic, but you'll see it in the story more than this one time.

 “It’s okay to cry, you know.”